-Astralis’ Andreas ‘Xyp9x’ Højsleth has climbed that mountain, twice, and begun dominating the highest-earners standings alongside his Danish teammates.
-Since the start of 2018, and the beginning of Astralis’ dominant era, Xyp9x has earned $878,350 - more than half of his career earnings.
+Astralis’ Andreas ‘Xyp9x’ Højsleth has climbed that mountain, three times, and begun dominating the highest-earners standings alongside his Danish teammates.
+Since the start of 2018, and the beginning of Astralis’ dominant era, Xyp9x has earned $883,350 - more than half of his career earnings.

 As the wider esports scene continues to grow, games are doing their best to make a name for themselves - offering big prize pools.

 One such title is Fortnite Battle Royale, where Timothy 'Bizzle' Miller reigns supreme.
 The Ghost Gaming pro has earned $512,750 since joining the competitive field.
 Yet, the leader of the pack could change in one fell swoop as the Fortnite World Cup kicks off on July 26-28 - where the winner of the solo portion is set to make $3 million.